Longview , TX

 What Stephen does for a living:

-I am the Principal of a High School.
+I am the Director of Student Services at a school district.

 What you should know about Stephen: